gvwilson/fiction/iffy/index.md

-through the opening of the mines and its years as a labor camp for people that the revolutionary government in far-off London didn't want at home but didn't want to compost---at least, not yet.
+through the opening of the mines and its years as a labor camp for people that the revolutionary government in far-off London didn't want at home but didn't want to compost—at least, not yet.
 The largest picture was of the Union Jack being raised in Hobart after London fell to the machines.
-A smaller one beneath it showed what was left of the drowned and abandoned city.
+A smaller one beneath it showed what was left of the old country's drowned and abandoned capital.

 A plain wooden desk stood near one wall with half a dozen simple wooden chairs in front of it.